The Scotch Game: A Dynamic Alternative to the Ruy Lopez

 Misconception: The Scotch Is Only for Beginners

-Top grandmasters have used it for years.
+Top grandmasters have used it for decades.
 Besides Kasparov and Carlsen, players like Vladimir Kramnik, Levon Aronian, and Sergei Rublevsky have employed Scotch lines in elite events with success.

 Misconception: Trading in the Center Gives Away White's Advantage

 Results disagree.
-Chess.com shows White at around 44% wins and 26% draws in main Scotch paths.
-The edge shifts to development and piece activity, which often decides practical games.
+White scores well in the main Scotch lines across master games.
+The edge shifts from a long structural battle to development and piece activity, which often decides practical games.

 Misconception: Black Easily Equalizes